 -what of scientists who disagree with WFPB?
 The bulk of scientific evidence truly points in this direction; many who follow the USDA still have heart disease, diabetes, stroke, etc., and they blame it on factors like genetics, lack of exercise, or the environment, when really their diet is whack; even if they know of a healthier diet they don’t promote it because they think people are too weak to successfully do it (*note: promote the best, not just what you think people can handle!
 This is how they rise; humanity thrives on being challenged to become great, not on invitations to be mediocre.)

--many fad diets look like they’re working because they’re often better than the Standard American Diet (SAD), but that doesn’t mean they are the optimal diet (*atkins/keto particularly leads to heart disease).
-And even a placebo can have real profound psychological effects resulting in phycial changes (psychobiological effects)
+-many fad diets look like they’re working because they’re often better than the Standard American Diet (SAD), but that doesn’t mean they are the optimal diet (*Atkins/keto particularly leads to heart disease).
+And even a placebo can have real profound psychological effects resulting in physical changes (psychobiological effects)

-– green smoothies aren’t as good as whole foods, less fiber etc; (fiber tells you you’re full); we also can’t neglect starches or we’ll have not enough energy; suppliments lack many phytochemicals found in whole foods; the apple has thousands of antioxidants impacting thousands of metabolic reactions, we can’t even calculate what’s going on, almost every chemical effects another chemical, an almost infinite number of biological consequences when we take things and change them from their natural state.
-Did they have a vitamix 200 years ago?
+– green smoothies aren’t as good as whole foods, less fiber etc.; (fiber tells you you’re full); we also can’t neglect starches or we’ll have not enough energy; supplements lack many phytochemicals found in whole foods; the apple has thousands of antioxidants impacting thousands of metabolic reactions, we can’t even calculate what’s going on, almost every chemical effects another chemical, an almost infinite number of biological consequences when we take things and change them from their natural state.
+Did they have a Vitamix 200 years ago?
 No, yet they were healthy.
-We can’t just go off of active ingrediants, we are still learning about the complexity of anatomy and nutrition science
+We can’t just go off of active ingredients, we are still learning about the complexity of anatomy and nutrition science

 -when you stop eating bad stuff, at first you feel bad.
 Don’t let that trick you.
 It’s the same with stopping smoking or cocaine.